Skip to main content

 • Generic Title: Student Library Assistant 1 ($10.50)

-• Description: The Serials Unit, one small but active part of Albertsons Library, is looking to hire a work-study student to primarily assist with digitizing & preserving federal, state, local, & regional publications of value to faculty, researchers, students, and members of the general public.
+• Description: The Serials Unit, one growing, active, and essential part of Albertsons Library, is looking to hire a work-study student to primarily assist with electronic resource projects, inventory projects, data entry, digitization projects, and assist library staff as needed.
 Minimal experience required.
-Students should be comfortable using Windows operating system.
-Shifts are available from 8:00 am to 4:00 pm Monday thru Friday.
+Students should be comfortable using Windows operating system, Google Sheets or Excel, and have good attention to detail and accuracy.
+Shifts are available from 8:00 am to 4:00 pm Monday through Friday.

 For additional student jobs within the Boise State Community, please visit Handshake.